-- Besides the interest rate, check for other fees and charges such as the processing fees and prepayment charges
+- Compare other fees and charges applicable on home loans such as the processing fees and prepayment charges

-- Check if the lender offers prepayment facility, customized insurance scheme, online account access, etc.
+- Check if the lender offers prepayment facility, customized home loan insurance scheme, online account access, etc.

 - Also, check for different loan repayment options

-Which are the top 10 home loan providers in India?
+Q. Which is the best bank for home loan in India?